Nowrin16/Appium_Project_Hooray_Health_MobileAppTest_Nowrin/README.md

 Hooray Health.
 This is a Hybrid app.
 Hybrid apps have a wrapper around a "webview" -- a native control that enables interaction with web content.

 # App Features
-Given in the PDF file.
+Given in the "Hooray_Health_App_Feature_Architecture" PDF file.

 # Test Report
-Test results are reported in Test Case File.
+Test results are reported in "Test_Cases" File.